Skip to content

 Which channel should I deploy a support agent on first?

 Website chat.
 It is the easiest to constrain and the fastest to instrument.
 Then email triage if your volume is there.
-WhatsApp only if customers already use it.
-Voice last.
+Phone automation last.
 Each channel adds complexity in setup, state management, and handoff design.

 Should I build a custom support agent or use a SaaS tool?